Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 1. Porsche Taycan Turbo S (2020, Welcome Pack)

-The electric supercar stands as the most exclusive vehicle in Forza Horizon 5, according to most players.
-The car exists only in the Welcome Pack bundle from launch day and has never appeared in Festival Playlists or Wheelspins.
-The car exists only in the Welcome Pack bundle, and its maximum 20M CR price tag makes it unaffordable for most players who did not purchase the bundle.
+Most players consider the electric supercar the rarest vehicle in Forza Horizon 5.
+It was only available in the Welcome Pack bundle at launch and has never shown up in Festival Playlists or Wheelspins.
+With a maximum price of 20 million credits, it is out of reach for most players who missed the bundle.

 2. McLaren 12C Coupé